Guerrero Negro Jr.

-Héctor Picasso Ríos (born October 19, 1983 in Monclova, Coahuila, Mexico), better known under the ring name Guerrero Negro Jr., is a Mexican luchador, or professional wrestler, best known for working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying a rudo ("bad guy") wrestling character.
+Héctor Picasso Ríos (born October 19, 1983 in Monclova, Coahuila, Mexico), better known under the ring name Guerrero Negro Jr., is a Mexican professional wrestler, best known for working for the promotion Consejo Mundial de Lucha Libre (CMLL) portraying a rudo ("bad guy") wrestling character.
 He is a second-generation wrestler, son of "Guerrero Negro II" and nephew of "Guerrero Negro III".

 Professional wrestling career

 Héctor Picasso grew up watching his father and uncle compete under the ring names "Guerrero Negro II" and "Guerrero Negro III" (Spanish for "Black Warrior") and followed in their footsteps by turning professional around 2006.
 Another uncle of Piscasso wrestle as King Warrior and one of his cousins works as "Guerrera Negra".
 Picasso adopted the ring name "Guerrero Negro Jr." on his debut and worked on the Mexican independent circuit for several years.
 In 2007 he joined forced with Tigre Cota and Rey Infernal to form a trio known as "Los Cholos".
 In 2011 he began training at the Consejo Mundial de Lucha Libre (CMLL) wrestling school for an eventual CMLL debut.